Gabby Petito Search: Timeline Of Road Trip With Fiancé Brian Laundrie, Notable Dates And Events

-The FBI said they believe Petito’s body was found Sunday in Grand Teton National Park.READ MORE: 13 Treated Due To Fumes At YMCA In New Rochelle

-The 22-year-old Blue Point, N.Y. native is missing after going on a cross-country road trip with her fiancé, Brian Laundrie.

-Laundrie returned to the home they shared in Florida – with the van they were traveling in – without Petito.

-Police have wanted to question Laundrie about Petito’s disappearance, but he declined – and then apparently disappeared himself.
+The 22-year-old Blue Point, N.Y. native went missing after going on a cross-country road trip with her fiancé, Brian Laundrie.
+He mysteriously returned to the home they shared in Florida in the van they were traveling in, but without Petito.
+Police have wanted to question Laundrie about Petito’s disappearance, but he declined – and then apparently disappeared himself.READ MORE: 13 Hospitalized After Exposure To Dangerous Fumes At YMCA Pool In New Rochelle

 Here are notable dates in the search for Petito: